 New Farm Park

 You can’t go wrong with New Farm Park.
 Jump off the CityCat and grab a BBQ under a tree looking out over the river to the mansions of Hawthorne.
-There’s always someone up for a game of park cricket and come the weekend, it becomes one of the liveliest spots in Brisbane, and not just because the Powerhouse and Watt Restaurant and Bar are just a few steps away.
+There’s always someone up for a game of park cricket and come the weekend, it becomes one of the liveliest spots in Brisbane, and not just because the Powerhouse is just a few steps away.

 City views, playgrounds, cafes and yep, even a beach!
 South Bank has it all and there are free barbecues dotted throughout the parklands.
 Get there early.

 La Balsa Park

 A local’s favourite and a relatively hidden secret on the coast, La Balsa Park hugs the Mooloolah River inlet between Mooloolaba and Point Cartwright.
 Tuck into a BBQ feast as you watch the yachts and trawlers come and go, while the kids lose themselves on the playground.

 Just near the ex-HMAS Brisbane memorial at ‘Alex’ sits a prime outdoor BBQ spot with sweeping views from Point Cartwright as far north as Noosa.
 It’s made even more beautiful right on sunset as you watch the surfers below while you tuck into a BBQ dinner.

 Set on one of the most picturesque corners of coastline in Caloundra, Happy Valley is a picnic and BBQ lovers dream – surf on one side, calm passage on the other, fish and chips and ice-cream available across the road, coffee van in the park, and a gorgeous walk in both directions along the Caloundra Coastal Walk if you’re feeling active.